Moksha Desktop FAQs

 What is Moksha Desktop, how do I use it?

-There is a wealth of information in the wiki relating to Moksha Desktop.
+There is a wealth of information in the wiki relating to Moksha Desktop, a fork of Enlightenment, in which is Bodhi Linux’s own.
 A good starting point is Moksha Desktop, under which there are links to pages such as Moksha Basics, Menu System, Virtual Desktops, Modules/Shelves & Gadgets, Changing Themes, Profiles, Quick Launcher, Key/Edge Bindings, Moksha Settings Panel & PCManFM File Manager.

 Additionally, the free eBook published by Roger Carter has an entire chapter dedicated to this very topic.
 For more information see Bodhi eBook.